On January 5, 2025, New York City activated congestion pricing in Manhattan south of 60th Street. One year later, the safety data is in.

 Less traffic means faster movement for everyone still on the road.

 Speeds on Manhattan river crossings increased 23%.
-The Holland Tunnel saw rush hour delays drop 65%.
+At the six-month mark, the Holland Tunnel saw rush hour delays drop 65%.
 Lincoln Tunnel express buses run 24% faster than in 2024.

 MTA bus speeds within the congestion zone increased 2.3%, reversing a declining trend from prior years.
 Subway and bus ridership citywide rose 7%.
 Long Island Rail Road ridership increased 9%.

 The program survived a legal challenge from the federal government.
-In March 2026, Federal Judge Lewis Liman ruled that the Trump administration’s attempt to revoke federal approval for congestion pricing was unlawful.
-The ruling found that the Biden-era agreement gave only the MTA authority over the tolls, not the federal government.
+In March 2026, Federal Judge Lewis Liman ruled that the U.S. Department of Transportation lacked the authority to unilaterally rescind its approval of congestion pricing.
+The ruling found the agency’s reversal arbitrary and capricious and not in accordance with law.

 The Trump administration said it would “explore other avenues.”
 For now, the program continues.